isc-projects/kea/doc/sphinx/arm/database-connectivity.rst

 If connectivity to all backends is restored, the server returns to normal operations.
-If the connection can not be restored and the server is configured to exit, it issues a fatal error before shut down.
+If the connection can not be restored and the server is configured to exit, it issues a fatal error before shutdown.